at-peter/comix/README.md

+# Peter's Janky mix of comix codebase and pymarl because I need elements of both of these for my work.

+Disclaimer, I mostly just smashed code together and wrote the glue and take no credit for the work that was done by the oxwhirl team on both comix and pymarl.
+They are both good code bases that do the thing, I just need them to do my thing.

+Feb 25, 2021

+Changes that will be made:
+- adding algorithms from pymarl
+-

 # Deep Multi-Agent Reinforcement Learning for Decentralised Continuous Cooperative Control

 This repo contains the code that was used in the paper: